Alexandria's Community Supported Art (CSA)

 Community Supported Art programs are cropping up across the U.S. They're a great entry point for people to become art patrons at an affordable price.
 It also introduces seasoned collectors to local emerging and mid-career artists.
 Most importantly, it provides income and a growing audience for working artists in our community.
 Artists become more visible and thereby more valued.

-Boxes are distributed during the Pick-up Party on Wednesday, September 27, at the Durant Center, located at 1605 Cameron Street in Alexandria.
-CSA members can get to know the participating artists, meet their fellow shareholders, and see what other works of art people go home with.
+Boxes were distributed during the Pick-up Party on Wednesday, September 27, at the Durant Center, located at 1605 Cameron Street in Alexandria.
+CSA members had a chance to meet the participating artists and fellow shareholders, and see what other works of art people got to go home with.